The Final Cut

 by Fred Bowen

-Ryan, Zeke, Eli, and Miles love sports, especially basketball.
-When it’s time for basketball team tryouts, they practice together, compete in a local 3-on-3 tournament, and carefully compute their chances of making the team.
-The tryouts are a test not only of their athletic skills, but also of their friendship.
-In the end, each boy learns how to cope with winning and losing (both on and off the court), the value of practice and competition, and the true meaning of friendship.
+Ryan, Zeke, Eli, and Miles have always shared a love of sports, especially basketball.
+When it’s time for basketball team tryouts, these best friends practice together, compete in a local 3-on-3 tournament, and carefully compute their chances of making the team.
+However, when tryouts arrive, will all their athletic skills pass the test?
+Can their friendship survive if one of them doesn’t make the cut?

 Publication Date: 10/1/2009